aws-samples/aws-service-catalog-reference-architectures/s3/README.md

 ### For instructions on how to set up this Service catalog product and portfolio, see [How to set up Service Catalog Reference architecture products and portfolios section](https://github.com/aws-samples/aws-service-catalog-reference-architectures)

+Note - Before you distribute this CloudFormation template, review the template and ensure that it is doing what you want it to do.
+Check IAM permissions, Deletion policies, and other aspects of the template to ensure that they are as per your expectations.

 ## License

 * This project is licensed under the Apache 2.0 license - see the [LICENSE](LICENSE) file for details